-On Easter Sunday, March 27th 2016, 50 volunteer members and staff of the RNLI were asked to take part in the national Easter Parade which formed part of the state centenary commemoration of the 1916 Easter Rising.
+On Easter Sunday, March 27th 2016, 50 volunteer members and staff of the RNLI took part in the national Easter Parade.
+This formed part of the state centenary commemoration of the 1916 Easter Rising.
 Volunteers from all over the country were invited to take part and I was lucky enough to be one of them.

-There was an air of excitement as we arrived at the RNLI Divisional Base in Swords at 7am on Easter Sunday – and also an air of tiredness as the clocks had gone forward in the early hours depriving us of that crucial extra hour of sleep ahead of our early alarm call!
+There was an air of excitement as we arrived at the RNLI Divisional Base in Swords at 7am on Easter Sunday.
+There was also an air of tiredness as the clocks had gone forward in the early hours depriving us of that crucial extra hour of sleep ahead of our early alarm call!
 Nonetheless everyone was happy to be there and to be part of one of the biggest state events the country had ever seen.
-We were briefed by Owen and then it was time to get changed into our gear – some wore just shirts/jackets and trousers while the rest of us wore the familiar yellow branded drysuits with the famous yellow wellies and lifejackets.
+We were briefed by Owen and then it was time to get changed into our gear.
+Some wore just shirts/jackets and trousers while the rest of us wore the familiar yellow branded drysuits with the famous yellow wellies and lifejackets.

-At 8am, the Dublin Bus that was to bring us to the Phoenix Park where all the emergency services were gathering, arrived at the base – we all piled on and the mood was jubilant as we made our way towards Europe’s largest walled park.
-On Chesterfield Avenue, we pulled up behind our Irish Coast Guard colleagues and were soon to be joined by the Civil Defence.
+At 8am, the Dublin Bus that was to bring us to the Phoenix Park where all the emergency services were gathering, arrived at the base.
+We all piled on and the mood was jubilant as we made our way towards Europe’s largest walled park.
+On Chesterfield Avenue, we pulled up behind our Irish Coast Guard colleagues.
+We were soon to be joined by the Civil Defence.
 Members of the Gardai and the National Ambulance Service had already arrived at this point.
-An early lunch was handed out to us (it was very early – it was 09:20am!!) and the crew waited between the bus and outside, where despite the sunny day it was extremely cold.
+An early lunch was handed out to us (it was very early – it was 09:20am!!).
+The crew waited between the bus and outside, where despite the sunny day it was extremely cold.

 We were accompanied by a liaison officer from the Irish Defence Forces at all times who kept us up to date and offered any advice that we needed.
 As we were in the middle of our briefing before we set off for the city at 10, the Garda motorcycles that would accompany President Higgins to Kilmainham Jail later in the morning whizzed past us with sirens blaring as they made their way to Aras An Uachtaráin just a short distance away.

-Eventually it was time to move and as the president was arriving on O’Connell Street and the official ceremony was about to start, we were making our way under Garda escort to our main holding position near High Street as we waited to join the rest of the parade.
+Eventually it was time to move as the president was arriving on O’Connell Street and the official ceremony was about to start.
+We began to make our way under Garda escort to our main holding position near High Street as we waited to join the rest of the parade.
 Another waiting period ensued as we held position waiting for go.
-Thanks to the RTE Player we were able to keep an eye on proceedings across the Liffey though somehow (and I’m still not sure how), I still managed to miss the Aer Corps flypast.
+Thanks to the RTE Player we were able to keep an eye on proceedings across the Liffey.
+Somehow (and I’m still not sure how), I still managed to miss the Aer Corps flypast.
 Passersby came to talk to us and have their photos taken as we waited and soon it was time to move.

 We made our way down Dame Street, again to more supportive applause and cheering from the assembled crowd, which continued as we moved towards Trinity College, Westmoreland Street and O’Connell Bridge.
 It was then almost our turn to shine as we continued our march (we were getting very good at it by that point!) and got as far as the GPO where we knew the world was watching either on TV or online.